MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Canada/how-to-set-up-use-tax-and-purchase-tax.md

 ---
     title: How to Set Up Use Tax and Purchase Tax | Microsoft Docs
-    description: Sales tax ../includes taxes that companies pay for using items
+    description: Sales tax includes taxes that companies pay for using items
     services: project-madeira
     documentationcenter: ''
     author: SorenGP